 In nature, you will often find honey bees that have created a beehive in a hollow tree.
 When a colony lives in a tree, beekeepers in my region of the country call it a bee tree and if the colony and part of the tree is harvested a -“bee gum”.

 A tree hive may contain a colony of bees for years and years.
 Of course this was before the influx of a honey bee pest known as Varroa Mites.
 Mites wiped out most of the feral bee population several years ago.

 While it is not impossible, it is uncommon to find honey bees nesting in the ground.
 Ground dwelling bees often end up being Yellow Jacket Wasps– not bees.

 Also, not every type of bee that lives in a tree is a beehive.
 Hornets nests are often confused as honey bee hives.
 They are not – do not try to collect any honey from a hornet nest!

 Hornets build a new nest each year.
 They do not continuously live in the nest like a honey bee colony.

 But, bees don’t have to live in trees.
 They may move into an empty wood or plastic box.
 The inside of an unused gas grill can be home to a colony of honey bees.

+Sometimes bees move into structures that conflict with the desires of humans.
 Homeowners do not like to find a honey bee hive inside the walls of their home.
 (A good reason to caulk any openings to the outside.)

-A beekeeper may have a couple of hives or many more in one central location.
+The term apiary is used to describe a group of hives in one location.
+A beekeeper may have a couple of hives or many in one central location.

 Having the hives closer together makes for more efficient bee management.
 However, grouping many hives together increases competition for foraging.
 We don’t want to place too many colonies in one location.